 What about kids that need additional support at the higher level?

-If we have kids that basically go through our model before they are ready to go on to the high school, we offer a capstone year as well.
+If we have kids that basically go through our model before they are ready to go on to high school, we offer a capstone year as well.
 Last year we had two 13 and 14-year-old girls who did their capstone projects.
 This year we have one.
 They meet with the oldest classes we have and do a lot of independent work as well.
 They can have multiple projects throughout the year.
 Last year, the two girls were very passionate about the plight of refugees and how people view refugees.
 They wanted to make sure that our community understood and didn’t just hear misinformation about what a refugee is and who they are.
 So they had a ‘Come Meet People’ night along with a presentation, brought in people from different organizations, who were refugees themselves, and others who are working toward their citizenship.
 It was a great informational night, but the girls, through the whole project, raised money to donate to organizations.
 They see at 13 and 14 years old that they can make a difference by helping people become more informed and to show compassion about what people go through as refugees.
 This project helped them remember the humanity behind it.
 If we say who we really are, are we acting as we think we are?
-Those girls know that you don’t have to wait until you graduate from high school to make a definite difference in someones’ lives.
+Those girls know that you don’t have to wait until you graduate from high school to make a definite difference in someones’ life.

 Can you share Architects of Wonder and Team Baldwin?

 When I started that blog, Architects of Wonder, I was teaching the older kids, ages 8 to 11 years old.
 We needed a catchy name for our blog that described it well.
-One of my students named it from saying that we are “architects” building our own learning and because we are curious by asking and searching questions, we have that sense of wonder.
+One of my students named it by saying that we are “architects” building our own learning and because we are curious by asking and searching questions, we have that sense of wonder.
 We all agreed that was a perfect name that we started in 2012.
 I kept it going with the younger classes even when I moved to the older kids.
 Now I have 5, 6, and 7-year-olds keeping the blog going and people respond to them on Twitter on Team Baldwin.
 I told them that when you share what you are learning and thinking about, it does matter to other people.
-I told that there was an author who thanked them for reading her book.
+I told them that there was an author who thanked them for reading her book.
 They started to realize that their learning matters outside of these four walls.
 That to me is super important because it is not just what we do at school, and what I do at home.
 It’s now that learning is connected throughout wherever we are.
 Kids, especially the younger kids, go on photo shoots holding their iPads up taking pictures or videos where they become mini-documentarians.
 They are narrating everything that they see and capture.
 Last spring, kids took pictures of buds and narrated how they will turn into flowers or leaves.
 All of a sudden, they saw a hawk circling around and they all started recording the hawk narrating what they thought was happening.
 One little guy sounded like a sports commentator.
 It was okay for them to record something that wasn’t part of the objectives for the day.

 Two of Michelle’s blog posts…